dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 > ![GIF](https://pointeroverflowctf.com/stego1.gif)

 In this challenge, we were given with a `stego1.gif` file.
-Given the nature of Steganography challenges, I presume it involves concealing data within the file.
+Given the nature of steganography challenges, I assume it involves hiding data within the file.

 I used binwalk to solve this challenge.